Dreaming Across Towns: Semantic Rollout and Town-Adversarial Regularization for Zero-Shot Held-Out-Town Fixed-Route Driving in CARLA: Experimental Setup

+All metrics were first computed for each independently trained seed over the $60$ sampled evaluation episodes of each held-out town.
+The paper reports the mean and standard deviation across training seeds.
+We also report 95\% confidence intervals for the primary success metric.
+Confidence intervals are computed across independently trained seeds using a Student-$t$ interval,

+where $\bar{x}$ is the seed-level mean, $s$ is the seed-level standard deviation, and $n$ is the number of training seeds.
+The seed, rather than the individual evaluation episode, is treated as the independent experimental unit.
+These intervals therefore quantify variability due to training randomness under the fixed evaluation protocol.
+For the primary success metric, we additionally retain raw seed-level success counts and perform seed-paired comparisons.
+Let $y_{i,m,t}$ denote the number of successful episodes out of 60 for seed $i$, method $m$, and held-out town $t$.
+The corresponding success rate is $p_{i,m,t}=100y_{i,m,t}/60$.
+For a baseline $b$, the paired difference is

-All reported values are first computed for each independently trained seed over the 64 sampled evaluation episodes of each held-out town, and the paper reports the mean and standard deviation across training seeds.
-For distance-normalized event rates, event counts and traveled distance are accumulated over all evaluation episodes of a seed before normalization.
-This avoids distortions caused by averaging per-episode ratios with widely different path lengths.
+We report the mean paired difference, a 95\% Student-$t$ confidence interval, and a two-sided paired $t$-test across training seeds.
+The trained seed, rather than the individual evaluation episode, is treated as the independent experimental unit.
+For distance-normalized event rates, event counts, and traveled distance were accumulated over all evaluation episodes of a seed before normalization.
+This avoids distortions caused by averaging per-episode ratios over episodes with different path lengths.

-In the reported experiments, each seed is evaluated for 64 closed-loop episodes per held-out town.
-These episodes are generated by uniformly sampling from the 8 fixed held-out routes of that town.